acfinspace/Spacelibraryoftales/docs/index.md

  - [ ] Add more fan fiction
     - [x] Miyoshi Akachi
     - [ ] Others
+ - [ ] Properly tag all the written pieces (on many I put only a few standard tags such as author, contest and prose/poetry)
  - [ ] Add contests
     - [ ] Pod & Planet 2016
     - [ ] Pod & Planet 2017